Healthdirect Free Australian health advice you can count on.

 What are the symptoms of trichomoniasis?

 You can catch trichomoniasis during unprotected vaginal sex with an infected partner.
-Anyone who's sexually active can catch it and pass it on.

-You can also catch trichomoniasis by sharing wet towels with someone who is infected, as the parasite can live on wet towels for a few hours.
-You cannot catch trichomoniasis from contact with toilet seats.
+Trichomoniasis can also be spread by sharing wet towels with someone who is infected as the parasite can live on wet towels for a few hours.

-Your doctor can diagnose trichomoniasis by sending a swab of vaginal discharge or a urine sample to a laboratory.
+Your doctor can diagnose trichomoniasis by sending a swab of vaginal discharge or a urine (wee) sample to a laboratory.

 Your doctor may recommend testing for other sexually transmitted infections (STIs) at the same time.